-You’ll love the look of buttons without the work, and the instructions for the pockets are detailed in each step along with photos to guide you through the process.
+You’ll love the look of buttons without the work.
+The instructions for the pockets are detailed in each step along with photos to guide you through the process.
 If pockets make you nervous, give them a go and enjoy your finished results!

 For summer think: Cottons, voile, lawn, linen and linen blends, chambray and light denims (there are so many great denims available now!), and anything similar that catches your eye!

 For winter think: Upholstery weight cottons, corduroy, velvet, etc

 Fit and Ease of Garment:

 The Women’s Mānuka Skirt has been created to wear at the waist, with the hem landing at the knee.
 The flat front sits nicely over the waist, and the elastic back keeps it taught and comfortable.

 When you are choosing what size to create, measure around the waist (the narrowest part of the torso).
 Use the waist measurement to determine what size to create.

 This pattern has been created using Standard American Measurements and might seem different to what you usually buy in stores.
 Therefore, use the size the chart says you are to fit the waist, and if required, lengthen or shorten the skirt as needed.